 It wasn’t all bad news on this date for the Capitals.
 On April 23, 2018, they eliminated the Columbus Blue Jackets with a 6-3 win in Game 6 of their first-round series.
 They became the first team in league history to win a best-of-seven matchup after losing the first two games in overtime on home ice.
 The momentum from those four-straight wins carried over as the Capitals went on to win their first Stanley Cup in franchise history that June.

 On April 23, 2019, the San Jose Sharks knocked the Vegas Golden Knights out of the first round in one of the most controversial and memorable Game 7s ever played.
 The Sharks were down 3-0, midway through the third period, when Cody Eakin was given a five-minute major for cross-checking.

 The Sharks scored four times on the major power play to take a 4-3 lead.
-Logan Couture scored twice with Tomas Hertl and Kevin Lebanc adding to the onslaught.
+Logan Couture scored twice, with Tomas Hertl and Kevin Leblanc adding to the onslaught.
 Jonathan Marchessault forced overtime in the final minute of regulation before Barclay Goodrow ended the series late in the extra session.
 San Jose overcame a 3-1 series deficit for the first time in franchise history.

 Happy Birthday to You

 Tony Esposito leads a talented group of players who are celebrating birthdays today.
 The Hall of Fame goaltender record the sixth and final playoff shutout of his career on April 23, 1982, in a 2-0 Blackhawks win over the Blues, in Game 6 of the Norris Division Finals.